Effective Integration of Weighted Cost-to-go and Conflict Heuristic within Suboptimal CBS: Experimental results

 \section{Experimental results}

 We test our methods with different numbers of agents, in increments of 50, on 8 diverse maps (titled in each plot) from \citet{stern2019mapfbenchmark} and report the mean values across 5 seeds.
-Table \ref{tab:maps-stats} shows the diversity of the 8 maps; each plot contains the 8 maps in the same order sorted by decreasing number of free states.
+Table \ref{tab:maps-stats} shows the diversity of the maps; plots contain the maps in the same order sorted by decreasing free states.

 We use $w_{so}=2$ and a timeout of $300$ seconds in all our experiments unless otherwise specified.
 In all figures, if a method failed (timed out on all 5 seeds) on a particle number of agents on a map, we do not report larger number of agents, see Appendix Section \ref{section:appendix-justify-timeouts} for full justification.
-The speed up $S_{method} = T_{baseline}/T_{method}$ is reported to normalize differences in hardware, where the baseline is EECBS.
+The speed up $S_{method} = T_{baseline}/T_{method}$ is reported to normalize differences in hardware, where the baseline is the unweighted method (ECBS or EECBS) based on context.
 In all tables, speeds up are computed only on instances where the baseline did not timeout.